Home

 Netdata also collects your custom application metrics by scraping OpenMetrics exporters, or via StatsD.

-It can convert web server log files to metrics and apply ML and alerts to them, in real-time.
+It can convert web server log files to metrics and apply ML and alerts to them in real-time.

 And it also supports synthetic tests / white box tests, so you can ping servers, check API responses, or even check filesystem files and directories to generate metrics, train ML and run alerts and notifications on their status.

 2. STORE metrics to a database<br/> Uses database engine plugins to store the collected data, either in memory and/or on disk.
-We have developed our own dbengine for storing the data in a very efficient manner, allowing Netdata to have less than 1 byte per sample on disk and amazingly fast queries.
+We have developed our own dbengine for storing the data in a very efficient manner, allowing Netdata to have less than one byte per sample on disk and amazingly fast queries.

 3. LEARN the behavior of metrics (ML)<br/> Trains multiple Machine-Learning (ML) models per metric to learn the behavior of each metric individually.
 Netdata uses the kmeans algorithm and creates by default a model per metric per hour, based on the values collected for that metric over the last 6 hours.
 The trained models are persisted to disk.